 You can book rehearsal halls at the Theatre Academy for practice purposes, and there are five performance halls available for your artistic activities.
 There are also rehearsal and dance halls that can be used for performances.

 The Theatre Academy’s Producer Team and Technical Production Team support your artistic activities.
 The main task of the Producer Team is to take care of the licensing, copyright, contracts, budgeting, scheduling and internal communications for all study and research-related productions.

 The expertise of the Stage, Props and Wardrobe Team is at your disposal when you prepare your performances.
 They will plan, prepare, acquire and modify the props and costumes for all Theatre Academy productions.
 Lighting and sound designers, on the other hand, plan and create the lighting and sound designs for the productions at the Theatre Academy.

 University of the Arts Student Union (ArtSU) is the community and interest and service organisation for students at Uniarts Helsinki.
 The student union is a self-governing community subject to public law, and all bachelor’s and master’s degree students at Uniarts Helsinki are automatically its members.
 Doctoral students, exchange students and students completing non-degree pedagogical studies for teachers are also welcome to join the student union, and the total number of members in ArtSU is about 1,800.

 The purpose of the student union is to act as a tie between its members and promote their sense of community, promote the interests and rights of students at Uniarts Helsinki as well as on a national level, and provide services and benefits that assist students in their daily life.
-We welcome all Uniarts Helsinki students to join the student union activities – read more on our website at www.taiyo.fi!
+All Uniarts Helsinki students are welcome to join the student union activities – read more at www.taiyo.fi.